 In case of PLMN, the UE shall consider the USIM as invalid for 5GS services until switching off or the UICC containing the USIM is removed.

-In case of SNPN, the UE shall consider the entry of the "list of subscriber data" with the SNPN identity of the current SNPN as invalid until the UE is switched off or the entry is updated.
+In case of SNPN, if the UE does not support access to an SNPN using credentials from a credentials holder, the UE shall consider the entry of the "list of subscriber data" with the SNPN identity of the current SNPN as invalid until the UE is switched off or the entry is updated.
+In case of SNPN, if the UE supports access to an SNPN using credentials from a credentials holder, the UE shall consider a SNPN identity of the subscribed SNPN in the selected entry of the "list of subscriber data" which includes the SNPN identity of the current SNPN as invalid for 3GPP access until the UE is switched off or the entry is updated.
 Additionally, if EAP based primary authentication and key agreement procedure using EAP-AKA' or 5G AKA based primary authentication and key agreement procedure was performed in the current SNPN, the UE shall consider the USIM as invalid for the current SNPN until switching off or the UICC containing the USIM is removed.

 The UE shall delete the list of equivalent PLMNs (if any) and shall move to 5GMM-DEREGISTERED.NO-SUPI state.
 If the message has been successfully integrity checked by the NAS, then the UE shall: